wcj365/python-stats-dataviz/README.md

    - One Numerical and one categorical variable
        - Bar chart (x=categories of the categorical variable, y=statistics of the numerical variable)
        - Statistics include mean, min, max, median, ...

-## My Pedagogy
-- I put practice above PowerPoint.
-I don't focus on syntax and mechanics.
-- I share with students how I learn.
-I show them how to learn on their own so that they become life-long learners without relying on teachers or gurus.
-- I offer no fishes nor fishing gears.
-I show students where and how to find them.
-- The Internet is the biggest fish pond and Google is the best fishing gear.
-- Curiocity may kill a cat, it sure makes a student.

 ## References
 - ["Scipy Lecture Notes](http://scipy-lectures.org/index.html)